 In 2013, there were 30 operating metal mines in Ontario.
-More than half are gold mines; the rest are base metals (nickel, copper and zinc) mines, with a palladium and one iron mine also in operation.
+Many of these are gold mines; the rest are base metals (nickel, copper and zinc) mines, with a palladium and one iron mine also in operation.
 The rest of Ontario's mines are mainly located in the southern part of the province and produce non-metallic minerals such as silica, gypsum, talc and salt.
+In 2017, there were approximately fifteen nickel-copper mines (NAICS code 212232) and copper-zinc mine (NAICS code 212233) operating in Northern Ontario, mostly in the Sudbury and Timmins areas.

 Figure 2-1: Types of mines operating in Ontario shows the breakdown of mines in Ontario (provided by the Ontario Ministry of Northern Development and Mines (MNDM)).
 Additional information on gold, platinum and diamond mines are provided for background purposes only.
-However, this proposal is only for base metals (nickel, copper and zinc) mines in Ontario.
+However, the Mining Sites IS is only for base metals (nickel, copper and zinc) mines in Ontario.